-Affordable 12V LED lamps, for example, are often used in place of incandescent lighting in residences, businesses.
+Affordable 12V LED lamps, for example, are often used in place of incandescent lighting in residences, and businesses.
 And places of business because they are more energy-efficient, last longer, are more mechanically stable and are cleaner.

 LEDs have proved to be the most energy-efficient bulbs available in the search for energy-efficient lighting.
 According to the US Department of Energy, Energy Star-rated LEDs use at least 75% less energy than conventional incandescent bulbs and last 25 times longer.

-LEDs also outperform CFL (compact fluorescent lighting) bulbs in terms of efficiency, owing to their twice the lifetime.
-LEDs are more effective than incandescents and compact fluorescent lights (CFLs) because they direct light rather than reflecting it in all directions, and they do not need or emit large quantities of heat.
+LEDs also outperform CFL (compact fluorescent lighting) bulbs in terms of efficiency, owing to their twice lifetime.
+LEDs are more effective than incandescents and compact fluorescent lights (CFLs) because they direct light rather than reflect it in all directions, and they do not need or emit large quantities of heat.
 Incandescents and CFLs all emit the majority of their energy as heat — 90% and 80%, respectively.